 - Send your tracks to other popular music blogs too.
 Not only is it more exposure if they select your music but you might also reach more curators.

-- Create a personal website to brand yourself or band as an artist so people can find you on Google.
+- Create a personal website to brand yourself so your audience can find you on Google.